mingyeeee/RUhacks2021/README.md

 36      print("[INFO] accessing video stream...")
 ```

-and depending on which simulation is identified by MobileNet an animation is rendered on the piece of paper.
+and depending on which simulation is identified by MobileNet, an animation is rendered on the piece of paper.
-To achive this we made use of projective geometry, in particular homography.
-A geametrical transformation that preserve the
+To achieve this, we made use of projective geometry, in particular homography.
+A geometrical transformation that preserves the

 #### Homography